Translatewiki.net

 translatewiki.net, formerly named Betawiki, is a web-based translation platform powered by the Translate extension for MediaWiki.
 It can be used to translate various kinds of texts but is commonly used for creating localisations for software interfaces.

-It has about 15,000 translators and over 100,000 messages to translate from over 50 projects including MediaWiki, OpenStreetMap, Mifos, Encyclopedia of Life and MantisBT.
+It has about 17,000 translators and over 120,000 messages to translate from over 50 projects including MediaWiki, OpenStreetMap, Encyclopedia of Life and MantisBT.

 Features

 Translatewiki.net is a wiki and so has a relatively low barrier to entry.

 Translations are synchronised between a version control system and translatable wiki pages.

 For MediaWiki on Wikimedia Foundation projects, new localisations may reach live sites within a day.